 At Cambray we are committed to the work of Christians Against Poverty and partner with them to see lives changed through the reduction of debt and poverty.
 We run a CAP Money Course, a revolutionary money management course that gives delegates the opportunity to learn skills that have a lasting impact on their finances. ...Continue reading

-Join us for our Spring 2019 Sunday services as we learn from the Bible together.
-For service themes, passages and titles, open a PDF of the Spring 2019 Term Card. ...
+Join us for our Summer 2019 Sunday services as we learn from the Bible together.
+For service themes, passages and titles, open a PDF of the Summer 2019 Term Card....

 Join us on the King’s Quest from 30th July to 3rd August with days packed full of fun activities including crafts, games and songs as we discover the greatest King of all!
 To book a place for your child, fill in a registration form here....